How to write a technical or scientific report

 1 Introduction

 The ability to write clear, concise reports is an asset to almost any professional.
 In this article I offer some general guidelines on report writing, focusing particularly on something I call the 'standard model'.
-This standard model is a formalisation of the way that scientific and many technical reports have usually been written over the last seventy years or so.
-While the standard model has its detractors, and is often used inappropriately, it still has a lot to recommend it.
+This standard model is a formalization of the way we have typically written scientific and technical articles over the last seventy years or so.
+While the standard model has its faults, and some writers use it inappropriately, it still has a lot to recommend it.
 I normally suggest to students who don't have much writing experience that they follow this model unless they have good reasons not to.
-In this article I will also try to explain why we recommend that reports are written in a particular way.
+In this article I also try to explain why we teach students to write in a particular way.

 2 Fundamentals

 The main purpose of a scientific or technical report is to convey information.
-The report should place as few hindrances as possible between the mind of the writer and the mind of the reader.
+The report should place as few hindrances as possible between the minds of the writer and the reader.
 A secondary function is to stimulate and entertain.
 There are people -- a tiny minority -- who can inform and entertain at the same time.
 If, like most people, you have to make a choice between the two, you should try to inform rather than to entertain.
-Of course, if you're writing a novel the priorities are reversed; but in report writing information is paramount.
+Of course, if you're writing a novel or a screenplay the priorities are different; but in technical writing clarity of information is paramount.

 A good report needs careful planning.
 As part of the planning stage you should try to answer the following questions.